-Treated Water - Disinfection By-Product (DBP) Levels in Communities November 2006
+Treated Water - Disinfection By-Product (DBP) Levels in Communities November 2007

 Total Trihalomethanes (TTHMs) and Haloacetic Acids (HAA5s) are by-products of disinfection treatment with chlorine.
 Chlorination levels, the presence of organic precursors, pH levels, the contact time of water with chlorine used for disinfection, and temperature all affect TTHM and HAA5 levels.
 DBPs are of concern due to their potential adverse health effects at high levels.
 EPA's running annual average (RAA) standards are 80 ug/L for TTHMs and 60 ug/L for HAA5.
-This was implemented July 2005.
-DEP requires that compliance samples be collected quarterly; MWRA samples more frequently at some locations.
+DEP requires that compliance samples be collected quarterly.
 Partially served communities are responsible for their own compliance monitoring and reporting and must be contacted directly for their results.